MicrosoftDocs/azure-docs/articles/azure-australia/implement-azure-system-monitoring.md

 * Enable Azure Security Center
 * Upgrade to the Standard Tier
 * Enable Automatic Provisioning of the Microsoft Monitoring Agent to supported Azure Virtual Machines
-* Review, prioritise and mitigate the security recommendations and alerts on the Security Centre dashboard
+* Review, prioritise, and mitigate the security recommendations and alerts on the Security Centre dashboard

 ## Further Reading